So many people needlessly go through life trying to lose weight & feeling crappy, thinking they have no willpower…

 It also increases cortisol, but cortisol is also increased by this acidic diet…and then raises blood sugar that raises insulin!
 It’s a vicious cycle.

-Ghrelin – your hormone that tells you you’re hungry, and leptin – your hormone that tells you you’re full, get totally stuffed by this vicious cycle…and then contribute to it more!
+Ghrelin – the hormone that tells you you’re hungry, and leptin – the hormone that tells you you’re full, get totally stuffed by this vicious cycle…and then contribute to it more!

 When you’re always hungry and never full you are 1000% more likely to eat sugary, high-carb foods, remain sedentary and kickstart more insulin resistance and elevated cortisol.
 And the more fat you gain, the less adiponectin you have which tells your body to burn fat as fuel…so the fat remains, not being burned as fuel…